Trade directory · San Diego metro · California

 Permit Requirements

 San Diego requires electrical permits for most work except minor repairs.
-Permit fees range $50-$500 depending on scope.
-Solar installations require separate permits through Development Services Department.
+Permit fees range $50-$500 based on project scope.
+Pull permits through Development Services Department online portal or in-person.

 §3